Why Make Your Own Dog Treats?

 Ingredients:

-- 1 cup pure pumpkin puree (not pumpkin pie filling -- check the label)
+- 1 cup pure pumpkin puree (not pumpkin pie filling—double-check the can)

-- 2 cups whole wheat flour (substitute oat flour for grain-sensitive dogs)
+- 2 cups whole wheat flour (Substitute oat flour if your dog is sensitive to grains)

 - 1 egg